dhis2/developer-portal/docs/guides/apphub-guidelines.md

 All apps should follow modern, up-to-date security best practices.

+Consider implementing the following guidelines to address harden application security:

+- **Never hard-code security parameters in application source-code**: It is never acceptable to hard-code credentials or encryption keys into application source-code, even if an environment variable is used to inject the key in the application .zip file at build-time.
+Everything in the .zip application archive is publicly-accessible to anyone with a browser and should never include any sensitive information.
+Encryption keys should never be shared between app installations in different DHIS2 instances.
+    - Use `.gitignore` and environment variables to ensure that development environment credentials are not accidentally committed with the source-code.

+- **DataStore and UserDataStore**: It is more secure to put configuration in the UserDataStore in DHIS2, rather than in the DataStore which is shared with all users.
+When using either the UserDataStore or DataStore, be sure to:
+    - Choose a unique and specific namespace which will not conflict with other applications
+    - Reserve the namespace used by your application by specifying it in the `manifest.webapp` file, so that only users with access to that application can access it (see an example of a manifest file [here](https://docs.dhis2.org/en/develop/loading-apps.html#apps_creating_apps)).
+Functionality to reserve namespaces is coming soon to the Application Platform tools.
+    - When storing sensitive information (such as credentials for external systems) in the datastore, set the `?encrypt=true` [query string parameter](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/data-store.html#webapi_data_store_create_values) in order to ensure that the value is encrypted at rest.
+    - Whenever possible, use the [DataStore sharing API](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/data-store.html#webapi_data_store_sharing) to explicitly grant read and write permissions to the users which need them and **prevent access by any unprivileged users**.
+It is particularly important to lock down **write access** as much as possible.

+- **Authentication**: Using basic authentication to communicate with DHIS2 from a DHIS2 application which already uses cookie session authentication is not recommended.
+Consider implementing the following:
+    - Leverage the existing user session (using a cookie in the browser) instead of basic authentication
+    - If possible, perform all synchronization processes on the server-side instead of in the browser.
+This is more secure and more performant but puts some onus on the server administrator to maintain an additional server-side service.

+- **XSS**: If your framework of choice can be configured to provide XSS protection, ensure that it is enabled.
+For example, React protects against XSS injection by default as long as [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) is not used.

+- **Set `rel="noreferrer"` attribute on external links with `target="_blank"`**: When linking to external resources that should open in a new tab (using `target="_blank"`) ensure that the `rel="noreferrer"` attribute is set.
+This will prevent the external resource from being able to manipulate your page using `window.opener`.
+See this [short article](https://web.dev/external-anchors-use-rel-noopener/) for more information.

+- **Avoid externally hosted scripts and stylesheets**: External scripts and stylesheets, such as those served by global CDNs, should be avoided unless absolutely necessary - these can cause security and performance issues when accessed in various global contexts.

 ### Performance

 Apps should run smoothly on widely available hardware and with a reasonable internet connection.
 Consider the following guidelines to make sure your app is available to a wide range of users: